 - Details of Works of which you are the artist or co-artist, but of which you are not the copyright owner or sole copyright owner.

-- If the artists is deceased, the mandate will be signed by the heirs of the deceased artist who own the copyright in the Works.
+- If the artist is deceased, the mandate will be signed by the heirs of the deceased artist who owns the copyright in the Works.
 DALRO will need proof (for instance a copy of the Will and estate account) that the heirs claiming to own copyright do actually own it.
 It is advisable for them to select one of them to be the contact person for all the heirs (the Representative Owner)

 8. What must I do if I find someone using a copy of my work without my permission?
 Notify DALRO by email or through the website at.
 You will need to specify where and when you saw the copy and send a sample (e.g. screen print of a web page containing the infringing copy).

 9. How do I cancel DALRO Visual Arts Mandate I had granted?

 You may terminate the mandate by giving DALRO twelve months’ notice (Clause 8.1)

 10. How can I contact DALRO about it’s Visual Arts Mandate?